-- Investment in measures to avert biodiversity loss and climate change both need to increase by a factor of five times or more.
-Biodiversity funding needs to reach roughly the same level that's currently being invested to decarbonize the energy system, based on BloombergNEF data and analysis. - The annual funding required to restore and preserve biodiversity is equivalent to approximately 15% of the investment needed to achieve a net-zero emissions energy system.
-In scale, it compares to the \$1.2 trillion per annum investment in renewable generation that is required by 2050, and the \$0.7 trillion per annum required to ensure power grids can manage a net-zero emissions system. - Restoring biodiversity requires less than a third of the annual spend required to achieve net-zero mobility emissions, and less than half the investment needed to build a net-zero power sector. - The funding objectives are complementary.
+- Investment into measures to avert biodiversity loss and climate change both need to increase by a factor of five times or more.
+BloombergNEF analysis shows that investment in the energy transition should reach an average of \$6.7 trillion per year through 2050 if net zero is to be achieved. - The annual funding required to restore and preserve biodiversity is equivalent to approximately 15% of the investment needed to achieve a net-zero emissions energy system.
+In scale, it compares to the \$1.2 billion per annum investment in renewable generation that is required by 2050, and the \$0.7 billion per annum required to ensure power grids can manage a net-zero emissions system. - Restoring biodiversity requires less than a third of the annual spend required to achieve net-zero mobility emissions, and less than half the investment needed to build a net-zero power sector. - The funding objectives are complementary.
 Actions taken to lower emissions will in most cases be positive for biodiversity: Nature preservation will typically provide a climate or climate-resilience benefit.